-Roundup Information & Registration (1951 KB)
+Roundup Information & Registration (3353 KB)or Register Online

 9 a.m. - OCA Roundup Program

 Ohio State University Animal Sciences Department Update - Dr. Henry Zerby, Department Chair

 Dr. Zerby, recently appointed department chair, will provide an update on the department and the status of plans for the college’s new livestock facilities.

 Raised on a Pennsylvania farm, Dr. Zerby received his B.S. from Pennsylvania State University.
 He joined the animal sciences department at Ohio State in 1999 following completion of his Ph.D. and M.S. focusing on fresh meat quality and food safety from Colorado State University.
 Prior to his appointment as chair, Dr. Zerby was a professor in the animal sciences department.
 He provided leadership for the undergraduate curriculum within the department, the meat science program, and served as the faculty director of the department’s Abattoir and Meat Processing Laboratory.
 Dr. Zerby served as the lead instructor or co-instructor for several courses related to meat science, food animal products, and human and animal interactions.
 He also served as an advisor for both undergraduate and graduate students, and oversaw the Intercollegiate Meat Evaluation Team, and served as a faculty advisor for the Animal Sciences Graduate Student Association.

 National Cattlemen’s Beef Association Industry Update - Policy Update - Tim White, NCBA Region I Vice President for Policy